 Bilums are an iconic and integral part of Papua New Guinea.
 For centuries women have been hand weaving bilums.
 These traditions passed down initially as a means of necessity; to transport garden harvests and firewood as well as to ingeniously soothe babies.

 In more modern times however, the women craft these uniquely designed pieces to generate an income for their families at their local market.

-As two girls growing up in the Highlands of Papua New Guinea, Co-Founders - Sarah Duckworth and Emma Leahy, have always been inspired by these talented artisans and their craft.
-In fact, as babies we were both carried by these very bilums.
+As two girls growing up in the Highlands of Papua New Guinea, we have always been inspired by these talented artisans and their craft.
+In fact, as babies we were both carried by these very bilums!